Skip to content

 Introduction

-While the Public Project has been removed from Elitea, public agents and pipelines remain fully accessible and usable within Elitea Chat.
-These community-shared resources provide pre-built workflows and specialized capabilities that you can leverage directly in your conversations without needing to create them from scratch.
+While the Public Project has been removed from Elitea, public agents remain fully accessible and usable within Elitea Chat.
+These community-shared resources provide pre-built AI assistants and specialized capabilities that you can leverage directly in your conversations without needing to create them from scratch.

-This guide explains how to discover, access, and use these public entities from the Chat interface, as well as their permissions and limitations.
+This guide explains how to discover, access, and use public agents from the Chat interface, as well as their permissions and limitations.

 Overview